thiago4go/dapr-workshop/docs/challenge-3/dotnet.md

 }
 ```

-Create a new function called `StartDelivery`.
+Under **// -------- Dapr Pub/Sub -------- //** create a new function called `StartDelivery`.
 This will simply take our order and update it with multiple events, adding a small delay in between calls:

 ```csharp
 private async Task StartDelivery(Order order)